And I'm broke from paying my dues

 - Lab Animal = fearing the evil veterinarian.

 - Fun with Acronyms: "Space Cat" has the Operations Data Index Element.

-- Genre Roulette: Comedy is the main jest.
-But there's also noir, sci-fi, and horror.
+- Genre Roulette: Comedy is the main gist, but the stories also include noir, sci-fi, and horror.

-- Have a Gay Old Time: "Big Bob come!"
+- Have a Gay Old Time: "Big Bob cum!"

 - Leg Cling: Parodied.
 In "The Vikings", Helga strikes a classic pose as one of her subordinates clings onto her leg.

 - Medium Awareness: In "The Vikings," Helga threatens to kick an employee "halfway into the next frame" — and does.

 - Mood Whiplash: The extremely dark story "Primal Self" comes between the childishly sweet and innocent "The Garden" and the almost purely comedic "Garfield".

 - No Ending: In the graphic novel, the story ends with Garfield deciding to try to beat the arcade machine one more time, and getting change.

 - Out of Continues: By the time Garfield enters the future, regardless of which adaptation, all 8 of his lives expired and he only has one left.

 - Private Eye Monologue: Sam Spayed does this throughout "Babes And Bullets", even lampshading it when he wonders "why am I talking to myself?"